 Landscape Waste Prevention

-- CalRecycle collaborates with the Department of Water Resources to promote the Model Water Efficient Landscape Ordinance (PDF, 417 KB).
+- CalRecycle and the Department of Water Resources work together and promote the Model Water Efficient Landscape Ordinance (PDF, 417 KB).

 - The California Urban Water Conservation Council is dedicated to maximizing urban water conservation and provides resources to support this effort.

 - The City of Santa Monica features water savings programs that teach the community about sustainable landscape practices.
-This includes a side-by-side demonstration garden with nine years of data on water savings, labor savings and garden waste reduction.
+This includes a side-by-side demonstration garden with a decade of data on water savings, labor savings and garden waste reduction.

-- In San Diego WaterSmart program features landscape demonstrations with water savings education.
+- San Diego WaterSmart program features landscape demonstrations with water savings education.

 - The Inland Empire Garden Friendly program was developed to conserve water and educate the community on sustainable landscape practices.

 - In San Jose a Pesticide Free Park and Demonstration Garden results in effective pest management.

 - A Landscaper's Guide To Reducing Yard Waste

 - Sustainable Environmental Design Education

 - Using Compost in Water Efficient Landscapes (PDF, 109 KB)

 - Denver has a water saving ordinance using compost's water holding capacity.
 On all newly constructed premises, property owners must amend their soil with compost so that soil will retain water.

 CalRecycle Publications and Video

 - Best Management Practices to Reduce Production of Organic Materials in Landscape Plantings